On this page

 What is Lighthouse agentic browsing?

-Lighthouse agentic browsing is an experimental Lighthouse category that checks whether a page is constructed for machine interaction.
+Lighthouse agentic browsing is an experimental Lighthouse category that checks whether a page is built in a way AI agents can read and use.
 It looks at signals like WebMCP, accessibility tree quality, layout stability, and llms.txt.

 How is the agentic browsing score calculated?